Table of Contents[Hide][Show]

 Be sure all electrical outlets, appliances and features are up to code, in good condition, and childproof if children are present.
 Watch that any electrical cords do not present a tripping hazard.

-Check Outdoor Furniture & Storage
+Check Outdoor Furniture and Storage

 Test all outdoor furniture to be sure it is sturdy.
 Avoid placing seating right at the edge of the deck.
 If you have a swing or hammock installed, test the chains and ropes to be sure they are secure.
 Consider installing childproof latches on any storage boxes and benches.